muneebsamad/belly-button-challenge/README.md

 The html will populate the respective bar chart and bubble charts to reflect the inquired test subject ID # and demographic info.

+Please note the git hub page is included with this submission.

 References: